Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 Need help crafting a launch plan that doesn’t waste your budget?
 Our guide on MVP vs Full Product Launch helps you understand which strategy works best.

-How Much It Cost to Market an App in 2025?
+How Much Does It Cost to Market an App in 2025?

-The app marketing cost varies greatly based on your strategy, target regions, and channels.
-A startup can get started at $5K/month, while enterprises often spend over $100K/month.
+The cost of marketing an app varies greatly based on your strategy, target regions, and channels.
+App marketing for start-ups can cost $5K/month, while enterprises often spend over $100K/month.

 Estimated Marketing Costs by Stage